mid-kid/CakeHax/Readme.md

 --------|---------|-----------
 dir\_out|.        |Where the to-be-injected .dat file will be placed (and removed when doing clean!) name    |Cakes.dat|The name of the .dat file.
-(NOTE: This can't be renamed after it is built, or it won't work.) path    |/        |Path in the SD card where the .dat file will be located and loaded from the ROP
+(NOTE: This can't be renamed after it is built, or it won't work.) filepath|/        |Path in the SD card where the .dat file will be located and loaded from the ROP

 Thanks
 ------